By Daniel Cooper for Engadget

 Employers often operate under the mistaken belief that testing positive for alcohol equates to the employee being under the influence of alcohol.

 Alcohol and drug abuse is a form of misconduct.
 Schedule 8 of the Code of Good Practice of the Labour Relations Act, No 66 of 1995 (LRA) recognises misconduct by an employee as a fair reason for dismissal.
+My neighbough ended up looking for professional help within Virginia Center for Addiction Medicine’s opioid detox program, so I know that this can be an issue.

 There are two scenarios in which an employee may be charged for their use of alcohol at the workplace: